The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: The generalized Paley graphs of -th powers

 \begin{rem} If $p,r,\ell,m$ are non-negative integers, with $p$ prime and $\ell \mid m$, then

-The first equality says that we can restrict ourselves to the case of $m,\ell$ coprime by taking $d=(m,\ell)$, i.e. $\Gamma_{p, m}(\ell) = \Gamma_{p^d, \frac md}(\tfrac{\ell}d)$.
+The first equality says that we can restrict ourselves to the case of $m,\ell$ coprime by taking $d=(m,\ell)$, i.e.\@ $\Gamma_{p, m}(\ell) = \Gamma_{p^d, \frac md}(\tfrac{\ell}d)$.
 The second equality implies that we can always take the simplest connection set $S_1 = \{x^{q+1}:x\in \ff_q\}$. \end{rem}

-The lattice (poset) of divisors of $m$, that we denote by $\Lambda(m)$, together with Proposition \ref{teo subg}, induce a lattice structure on a subset of $\mathcal{G}_{q,m}$ in \eqref{family} which, since $q$ is fixed, we will denote by $\Lambda(\mathcal{G}(m))$.
+The lattice (poset) of divisors of $m$, that we denote by $\Lambda(m)$, together with Proposition \ref{teo subg} induce a lattice structure on a subset of $\mathcal{G}_{q,m}$ in \eqref{family} which, since $q$ is fixed, we will denote by $\Lambda(\mathcal{G}(m))$.
 We will see that this structure is rather simple.
-We will use the notations